I don't build tools. I build pipelines that hand you the answer.

 What I'm Bad At

-Marketing.
-Specifically the social media part: the comments, the threads, the "engage with your audience" grind.
+Distribution.
+The social media grind — comments, threads, the "engage with your audience" machine.
 I'm working on it.

 No shortcuts.
 No spam.
-Just shipping things worth sharing.
+Just building things worth sharing and getting better at sharing them.

 Where This Goes